Metal ammine complex: Structure and bonding

 Ammonia is classified as an L ligand in the Covalent bond classification method.
 In the usual electron counting method, it is a two-electron ligand.
 Ammonia is also compact such that steric effects are negligible.
-These factors simplify interpretation of structural and spectroscopic results.The Co–N distances in complexes [M(NH3)6]^{n+}| have been examined repeatedly by X-ray crystallography.
+These factors simplify interpretation of structural and spectroscopic results.
+The M–N distances in complexes [M(NH3)6]^{n+}| have been examined repeatedly by X-ray crystallography.